 50 things to do in Connecticut this weekend, Feb.
 17-19

-Registration will allow you to post comments on ctpost.com and create a ctpost.com Subscriber Portal account for you to manage subscriptions and email preferences.
 The Maritime Aquarium's Animal Rescue Program in Norwalk invites seal lovers to jump into the Long Island Soundwill on Saturday for its annual Seal Splash.
+Find out more .

 Add your comments below